How to Make Over Easy Eggs

 Here are a few of my favorite ways to serve over easy eggs:

-• With a Breakfast Spread: Serve them with other brunch staples like Blueberry Pancakes or warm Cornbread Muffins.
+• With a Breakfast Spread: Serve them with other brunch staples like Blueberry Pancakes, warm Cornbread Muffins, bacon, Homemade Breakfast Sausage and Breakfast Potatoes.

-• On Toast: Place the over-easy eggs on a slice of toasted bread.
+• On Toast: Place the over-easy eggs on a slice of toasted bread with avocado for avocado toast!

 • On a Salad: Place over-easy eggs on top of a green salad like this Apple Salad for a protein boost.